 To get to the Athens airport from Piraeus cruise port by taxi (and vice versa) will cost you a pretty penny.
 The average cost amounts up to 70 EUR.

 The metro (as in the case of getting to the Athens city center) is the most popular and the most reliable means of transportation because using it you can be prevented from traffic jams (unlike taxis or buses) and significantly save your budget.
-The whole route from the Piraeus train station to the airport usually takes not more than 1,5 hours including the time for changing the lines (1 to 3).
+The whole route from the Piraeus metro station to the airport usually takes not more than 1 hour.

 The express bus X96 can also take you from the cruise port of Piraeus to the Athens airport (and vice versa).
 The approximate travel time is equal to 90 minutes but we recommend you to plan some extra time in the case of traffic jams which are common in such large and populous cities as Athens.
 You can consult the schedule of the express buses on the official site of the Piraeus cruise port.

 In any case, according to some tourists, transport strikes can happen so you should be ready to take a taxi in such rare cases not to miss your plane or, vice versa, the start of your cruise.

 You should also keep in mind that before the landing on your cruise ship you will have to proceed with the customs clearance so we recommend that you should plan a certain amount of additional time not to be late.